docsforadobe/premiere-plugin-guide/docs/exporters/selector-descriptions.rst

 - param1 - ``exParamSummaryRec*``
 - param2 - ``unused``

-Provide a text summary of the current parameter settings, which will be displayed in the sum- mary area of the Export Settings dialog.
+Provide a text summary of the current parameter settings, which will be displayed in the summary area of the Export Settings dialog.

 ----